3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 until the `StartCapture` method has been called.

 #### GetImage
-Gets the next available image from the camera as a `Bitmap`.
+Gets the next available image from the camera as a `Texture2D`.
 If an image is available, it will be returned.
 Otherwise, the function will block if the `Status` member equals `CameraStatus.RUNNING` and return the next available image once it becomes available.
 If the `Status` member equals `CameraStatus.STOPPED`, the method will return `null` to signal that there are no available images.

-### Concurrency
-The ICamera Interface should be able to return a `Bitmap` image while still capturing data.
-This will be accomplished by placing captured images into a `ConcurrentQueue<Bitmap>`.
-When the queue reaches a certain capacity the remaining captured images will be written to a disk.
-As the `ConcurrentQueue<Bitmap>` empties the images will be read from disk and loaded back into the queue.
-In order to accomplish this concurrency, two threads will be needed.
-One thread will be used to produce data.
-The other thread will belong to the caller of the `GetImage` method and will be used to dequeue the next image, by blocking if necessary, and serve it the caller.
-The only resource shared between the two threads are the `ConcurrentQueue<Bitmap>` which will account for synchronization issues between the two.
+#### SetImage
+`SetImage` takes a `ColorDepthImage` as a parameter and stores it as the image to be used by the `Get3DPointFromPixel` method.
+The image is stored by the ICamera implementation so that any expensive conversion required to convert a points in uvz coordinate space to xyz coordinate space can be performed once by the `SetImage` method and reused multiple times by the `Get3DPointFromPixel` method.

+#### Get3DPointFromPixel
+Takes pixel coordinates, x and y, as parameters and returns a point in xyz coordinate space.
+If `SetImage` has not yet been called, an exception is thrown. `Get3DPointFromPixel` uses the image received by the `SetImage` method as the basis for the uvz coordinate space.

 ## Computer Vision Design